NVE/FlomKart/README.md

+`Warning: This project is still under development and is not fully mature`

 # FlomKart
 Flood frequency analysis for the FlomKart project.
 The output data of the repo is fed into the FlomKart_ShinyApp visualization tool.
 This is still work in progress!